FajarKKP/Project_ideam/README.md

 # Project_ideam
-Repo for code that I make because I want to make things
+Repo for code that I make to test my knowledge